 Part I: Presentation by the Student

-The student will give a presentation on the topic of the exam to the Advisory Committee.
+The student gives a presentation on the topic of the exam to the Advisory Committee.
 During the presentation the Committee may ask questions directly related to the presentation.
 The presentation should be designed to last 30-40 minutes if there are no interruptions.

 Part II: Questions and Answers

-At the end of the presentation a question and answer period will follow.
+At the end of the presentation, a question and answer period will follow.
 During this period each Committee member has a chance to ask questions which may either concern the topics or techniques related to the presentation or be related to the broad range of core physics topics the student is expected to know as a physicist in the chosen subfield.
-The student will not have access to these questions before the actual exam occurs.

 The Committee members will make a point of addressing questions to the student rather than to each other.
 The student will be given an opportunity to respond to such questions.
 If a student is having difficulties with a particular question, it is the questioner who should take the primary responsibility for helping out.
 When appropriate, the Advisor or other committee members can enter the discussion after the first exchange either to follow up or to clarify issues.